 After confirming this was a good organization, we symbolically adopted a red panda.

-I mean, how could we not?What does any of this have to do with dumplings, you ask?
+I mean, how could we not?What does any of this have to do with Ginger Garlic Chicken Dumplings, you ask?

 Well, here’s what came next . . .